ashish-garg07/forecast-pru/README.md

 Below you will find some information on how to perform common tasks.<br>

 ## Prerequisites
+* Clone this repo on your local system
 * Put your openweathermap api key in .env
 * Put openweathermap api url in .env